My research

 high-performance optimization algorithms.

-I am currently concentrating on four topics:
+I am currently concentrating on several topics:

-- Fundamental methodologies for integer
+Fundamental methodologies for nonconvex optimization and integer

 programming.
 We are studying techniques for provably